-Lay Summary by Eric Sokol
+Lay Summary by Ethan Sokol

 Leptomeningeal metastasis, where cancer spreads to the membrane lining the brain and spine, is a devastating development.
 Due to the blood -brain barrier, most cancer treatments cannot get to this site, and there is poor survival of just a few months.
 This project aimed to understand whether unique molecular changes may account for this spread, through the sampling of cerebrospinal fluid (CSF) from patients with leptomeningeal involvement.
 Invasive Lobular Breast Cancer (ILC) has been shown to have a higher propensity to metastasize to the leptomeninges (LM) than invasive ductal cancer (IDC).

 In this study, CSF was collected from 21 patients, and over half were of lobular histology.
 Of these samples; 10 (48%) were ILC, 8 (38%) were IDC and 3 (14%) were of mixed ILC/IDC.
 In addition, Whole Exome Sequencing (WES) showed CDH1 loss-of-function mutations (10 out of 21), which is in keeping with the larger number of lobular cases, however it was also discovered in the CSF of two cases with E-cadherin positive IDC.